French President Emmanuel Macron Tests Positive for COVID-19

 It said he would isolate himself for seven days.
 “He will continue to work and take care of his activities at a distance,” it added.

 It was not immediately clear what contact tracing efforts were in progress.
-Macron attended a European Union summit at the end of last week, and he met Wednesday with the prime minister of Portugal.
+Macron attended a European Union summit at the end of last week, where he notably had a bilateral meeting with German Chancellor Angela Merkel.
+He met Wednesday with the prime minister of Portugal.
 There was no immediate comment from Portuguese officials.

+Macron on Wednesday also held the government’s weekly Cabinet meeting in the presence of Prime Minister Jean Castex and other ministers.
+Castex’s office said that the prime minister is also self-isolating for seven days.

+The French presidency confirmed that Macron’s trip to Lebanon scheduled for next week is being canceled.